Stripe vs Paddle vs Lemon Squeezy vs Gumroad: Fees Compared (2026)

 - If it applies, you are responsible for collecting the correct amount, filing returns in the applicable jurisdiction, and remitting the tax.

-The structural implication: you are the seller.
-The sale originates from your entity, in your entity's jurisdiction, to a customer in their jurisdiction.
-Every transaction creates a potential nexus event — a connection between your entity and the customer's tax jurisdiction that may trigger an obligation to collect and remit sales tax or VAT in that jurisdiction.
+What this means in practice: you are the seller.
+The sale runs from your entity to the customer.
+Every transaction is a potential nexus event -- a connection between your entity and the customer's tax jurisdiction that could trigger a collection obligation.

-For a solo founder selling a SaaS product to customers in 30 countries, the direct processing model creates 30 potential jurisdictional obligations.
-Whether those obligations actually apply depends on thresholds, treaties, digital services rules, and the specific tax law of each jurisdiction.
-But the exposure exists with every transaction.
+Sell a SaaS product to customers in 30 countries on Stripe, and you've got 30 potential jurisdictional obligations.
+Whether they actually apply depends on thresholds, treaties, and local digital services rules.
+But the exposure is there from day one.

-With my cross-border operations, we processed payments through Stripe across multiple countries simultaneously.
-I underestimated how quickly the tax compliance burden would scale — once we had customers in the EU, UK, and Australia, each jurisdiction triggered its own VAT or GST registration requirement.
-The fee difference between Stripe and a Merchant of Record platform looks significant until you account for the hours and professional fees spent managing multi-jurisdiction tax filings.
+I learned this the hard way.
+At AirPop we processed Stripe payments across multiple countries simultaneously, and I underestimated how fast the tax burden scales.
+Once you have customers in the EU, UK, and Australia, each jurisdiction triggers its own VAT or GST registration.
+The 2% fee difference between Stripe and an MoR platform evaporates quickly when you factor in the accountant hours.

 Merchant of Record (Paddle / Lemon Squeezy model)